-By law any person interested has the right to inspect the body's accounts.
-If you are entitled and registered to vote in local council elections then you (or your representative) also have the right to ask the Auditor General questions about the body's accounts or challenge an item of account contained within them.
+By law any interested person has the right to inspect the council's accounts.
+If you are entitled and registered to vote in local council elections then you (or your representative) also have the right to ask the Auditor General questions about them, or challenge an item of account contained within them.